Arlene Foster: Background

-Assembly career
+Early Assembly and Executive career (2003–2016)

 She was elected as an Ulster Unionist in the 2003 Assembly elections.
 While a member of the UUP, she was part of a "rightwing cabal within the UUP known as the 'baby barristers'."
 They actively opposed party leader David Trimble, and were a "thorn in [his] side" after he supported the Belfast Agreement.

 In 2004, Foster resigned from the UUP and joined the Democratic Unionist Party (DUP), together with fellow Assembly members Jeffrey Donaldson and Norah Beare.
 She was selected as the DUP's candidate for Fermanagh and South Tyrone in the 2005 UK general election, where she gained 28.8% of the vote.

 Negotiations took place between the local branches of the DUP and UUP with the aim of finding an agreed unionist candidate.
 The negotiations broke down with neither party willing to accept the electoral dominance of the other; the UUP claiming Foster's defection to the DUP disguised the reality of the UUP's electoral strength, while the DUP pointed to the change in the unionist political landscape following the 2003 Assembly election and the 2004 European Parliament election.
 The UUP candidate was Tom Elliott.
 Foster finished second in the 2005 general election with 14,056 votes.

 On 11 January 2010, she assumed the duties of the First Minister of Northern Ireland, as Peter Robinson stepped aside for a planned period of up to six weeks.
 Foster worked alongside the deputy First Minister Martin McGuinness.
 Robinson returned earlier than planned, on 3 February 2010.
 She again became acting First Minister on 10 September 2015, following the resignation of Robinson and a majority of DUP ministers in the wake of the killing of Kevin McGuigan.
 Robinson resumed his position as First Minister on 20 October 2015, following a government review into paramilitary activities in Northern Ireland.